PaleBlueDot-repo/newstok-user-java-backend/README.md

 ---

 ### Communicating with the Admin Server from the User Server
+# code is in the "UserToAdminCommunication" Branch

 To enable secure communication between the user server and the admin server, follow the steps outlined below: